courtzc/SmartBaton/DataVisualisation/DataVisualisation_README.md

 ## Data Viz GUID System
-For everything that's making a visualisation:
+To use the GUID system, add this stuff to everything that's making a visualisation.

 1. Add this to the top of the file:
 ```